Enlarged prostate, a condition known as benign prostatic hyperplasia (BPH),

 If the symptoms of BPH worsen, you should talk to your healthcare provider

 about next steps for treatment.
-To make an appointment with Courtney Stump of
+To make an appointment with Courtney Browning of

 Catawba Valley Family Medicine – North Hickory, located at 212 29th Ave.
 NE Suite 1, call 828.326.0658.